galaxyproject/gsoc/2015_mentoring_application.md

   usability, and a variety of computing types (cloud, container, and traditional cluster).
 We believe this diversity is reflected in our project idea list and are confident it means Galaxy will provide an abundance of opportunities to potential students.
 Put another way - we have a wide variety of projects each of which can be taken in diverse directions and we are confident this will provide an excellent learning experience for students with divergent interests.

 1. Has your organization participated in past Google Summer of Codes? (yes/no)

-  No - at least as its own mentoring organization, but Galaxy developers have successfully mentored student projects related to Galaxy as part of the Genome Informatics organization in the past.
+  No - at least as its own mentoring organization, but Galaxy developers have successfully mentored a student project related to Galaxy as part of the Genome Informatics organization in the past.

 1. If you answered “yes” to the question above, please summarize your involvement and the successes and challenges of your participation.
 Please also list your pass/fail rate for each year.

-  TODO
+  N/A as an organization.
+All of the students that developers have helped mentor under other organizations passed.

 1. If your organization has not previously participated in Google Summer of Code, have you applied in the past?
 If so, for what year(s)?